questoph/vocab-trainer/README.md

 The test modes offer different possibilities for testing:

-- Use the entire word list
+- Randomly choose from the entire word list
-- Use the latest additions to the list
+- Randomly choose from the latest additions to the list
-- Use the words you got wrong the most
+- Randomly choose from the words you got wrong the most
-- Use the least tested words in the list
+- Randomly choose from the least tested words in the list

 ## Use